Vivian-Zhou-1027/workshop/README.md

 ## Workshop

 1. Line Plot
-2. The Path of a Sales Man Plot
+2. The Path of a Salesman Plot

 ## Project 1